Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 ## Azure Functions

 Azure Functions being powered by Azure WebApp, MSI is also available.
+Just copy the content of `run_example` into your Azure Functions with the right import.

 ## Troubleshooting